 Photon 600 Mbps plans and others

 Besides, you can choose Photon 600 Mbps plan which costs Rs.30,000 annually.
 If you opt for a more compact solution, you can choose the Photon Lite series, which offers a very good combination of high speed and affordable.
-What distinguishes WorldLink is that new subscribers will be getting a 150 Mbps minimum package and the existing users have already seen the upgrades on their existing packages.
+What distinguishes WorldLink is that new subscribers will be getting a 150 Mbps minimum package.
+On the other hand, existing users have already seen the upgrades on their existing packages.
+But don’t worry though.
+You can also get a 50 Mbps package if you seek a connection for a small family with few devices.
+This flexibility greatly helps many customers with different broadband priorities and needs.

 Gamers Pack